Stock market today: Wall Street drifts after tepid report on economy - KESQ

 The indexes were listless after a report showed businesses in the accommodation, construction and other U.S. services industries grew in May for a fifth straight month, though by less than economists expected.
 It’s the latest mixed reading on the U.S. economy, which has begun to slow under the weight of higher interest rates but has defied forecasts for a recession so far.

-There were slightly more stocks rising than falling in the S&P 500.
-A gain for market heavyweight Apple helped steady Wall Street.
-It rose 1% ahead of an event where it’s expected to unveil a long-rumored headset that will place its users between the virtual and real world,
+More stocks were falling in the S&P 500 than rising, but a gain for market heavyweight Apple helped to steady Wall Street.
+It rose 1.7% ahead of an event where it’s expected to unveil a long-rumored headset that will place its users between the virtual and real world,

 Both were close to $120 a year ago, and their prices have fallen on worries that a strapped global economy would burn less fuel.